When we were first married, I discovered a most dismaying aspect about Jim.

 Bring to a rolling simmer and then drop to a medium or low simmer.

 Cover partially, and cook for about 30 minutes, allowing the ingredients to combine into the best flavour.
+In fact, if you start this early enough, let it simmer on low for a good 45 min to an hour.
 Season with salt and pepper.
 Start with the pepper, and taste.
 Then adjust the salt, but do not let it become the dominant flavour.

 Set a baking rack onto the upper third of the oven and turn on the broiler.